Tamarack Larch Plug Seedlings

 Tamarack Larch plug seedlings, approx 8-16″ tall [photo is no longer accurate]

 Tamarack Larch plug seedlings are a unique species in that they are technically NOT an evergreen tree [an evergreen conifer], but are rather a deciduous conifer.
-Its light blue-green needles, which are longer than most spruces but shorter than most pines, turn a spectacular golden color in the fall and then drop to create a carpet of wonderful needles across the ground.
+Its light blue-green needles, which are longer than most spruces but shorter than most pines, turn a spectacular golden color in the fall.
+They then drop to create a wonderful carpet of yellow, gold, orange and tan needles across the ground.
 These can be gathered up and used as a mulch or bark substitute around other plants in your landscape.

 FOR SALE, shipping March 11 through May 28, 2024